-INSTRUCTIONAL LEADERSHIP, EDS: EMPHASIS IN LITERACY EDUCATION (K-12)

-The Educational Specialist in Instructional Leadership with an emphasis in literacy is designed to train teacher leaders to provide support for elementary, middle, and high school reading specialists/literacy coaches, department chairs and classroom teachers.
+INSTRUCTIONAL LEADERSHIP, EDS: LITERACY EDUCATION SPECIALIST (K-12) EMPHASIS middle, and high school reading specialists/literacy coaches, department chairs and classroom teachers.
 This degree is designed as an option for in-service teachers experienced in the teaching of literacy who want to pursue post-graduate studies to further their knowledge base in the field of literacy studies.
 Candidates will prepare for the roles and responsibilities of effective faculty and staff development leader, supervisor of reading specialists/literacy coaches, curriculum coordinator, and administrative team member.
 Although a Master of Arts + 30 hours is required prior to application, certification in K-12 Special Reading is not required.
 Potential candidates for this program are expected to have extensive experience in teaching literacy.
 It is also important to note that courses required by the Missouri Department of Elementary and Secondary Education for the K-12 Special Reading certificate would not be accepted in lieu of the EdS Literacy Education Specialist program.